vvl/sublime-snc/README.md

-#Sublime Text 2 Plugin to run javascript in ServiceNow with one button#
+#Run Javascript in your ServiceNow instance directly from Sublime Text#
 At the moment only the public demo instances are supported.

 ##Installation##